mrbalraj007/DevOps_free_Bootcamp/08.Real-Time-DevOps-Project/CICD Pipeline Project.md

 ## <span style="color: Yellow;">To destroy the setup using Terraform.</span>
-First go to your ```Terrform``` EC2 VM and delete the EKS cluster
+- [x] First go to your ```Terrform``` EC2 VM and delete the EKS cluster
 ```bash
 terraform destroy --auto-approve
 ```
-then go to your directory on main folder ```"Terraform_Code"``` directory then run the command
+- [x] then go to your directory on main folder ```"Terraform_Code"``` directory then run the command
 ```bash
 terraform destroy --auto-approve
 ```

 ## <span style="color: Yellow;">Conclusion </span>
-In this blog, we’ve covered the essential steps for deploying and monitoring a Kubernetes application using Jenkins and various supporting tools.
-By following this guide, you can set up a robust pipeline, ensure your application is deployed smoothly, and monitor its performance effectively.
+**In this blog, we’ve covered the essential steps for deploying and monitoring a Kubernetes application using Jenkins and various supporting tools.
+By following this guide, you can set up a robust pipeline, ensure your application is deployed smoothly, and monitor its performance effectively.**

 __Key Takeaways__:

-- Set up and configure an EKS cluster and kubectl.
+*- Set up and configure an EKS cluster and kubectl.
 - Define and execute Jenkins pipelines for deployment.
 - Configure email notifications for deployment status.
 - Set up and test custom domain mapping.
-- Install and configure monitoring tools like Prometheus, Blackbox Exporter, and Grafana.
+- Install and configure monitoring tools like Prometheus, Blackbox Exporter, and Grafana*.

 __Ref Link__: